RyotaMitaraiWeb/Flashcards-Service/README.md

     }
   ],
   "description": "your_description",
-  "authorId": 0 // this will be the author's account ID }
+  "authorId": 0, // this will be the author's account ID "bookmark": false // true if the user has bookmarked the deck }
 ```